 The boys were all about the competition in this soccer golf game, while I enjoyed taking in the beauty of a manicured golf course.
 Foot Golf, soccer golf, whatever you call it, was so much fun.

 You may be wondering, “Where can I play soccer golf near me?”
 We’ve got the answer!
 Plus, we’ll tell you how to play.

 The first soccer golf tournament was played in the Netherlands in 2008.
 Georgia has a few courses, but the sport is still relatively new.
 So what is soccer golf?
 It’s a combination of soccer and golf, played on a FootGolf course.
 It’s more closely aligned with golf, though.

 Instead of hitting a ball with a club, you hit the soccer ball with your feet to see who can reach the hole in the least amount of kicks.

 Foot Golf courses can be shorter holes on a regular golf course, or a special section of the course.

-At Sea Palms, we played a regular nine-hole course, plus a practice hole, that was part of the regular course with everything from a Par 3 to a Par 5 hole.
+We played at Sea Palms in St. Simons years ago, which no longer has a Foot Golf course, but we’re so glad we were able to learn the game there.
 We kicked from special tee boxes separate from the regular golf tees, and had a separate green with a large hole for the soccer ball.